 For over one hundred years, asbestos was an integral part of the industrialization process.
 Powerful commercial interests developed increasingly sophisticated methods to popularize asbestos and extend its markets; the fact that asbestos killed workers, family members, consumers and the public did not deter the insatiable pursuit of profit.
 Asbestos producers lied to national governments, trade unions, workers and customers about the dangerous nature of their raw material.
 They suppressed adverse scientific findings and pressurized editors to omit contentious news about asbestos from the pages of trade and academic journals.
 Even after all that has been learned about the deadly effects of asbestos on humanity and the environment, billions of dollars of industry money are being spent on commissioned research to substantiate the latest pro-asbestos propaganda [See Barry Castleman's review of Defending the Indefensible: The Global Asbestos Industry and its Fight for Survival, by Jock McCulloch & Geoffrey Tweedale, the Press Launch of "Defending the Indefensible" and the Article by Laurie Kazan-Allen with the same title; also relevant are Asbestos Resources, Secrecy and Subterfuge in Switzerland, and “Swiss” Asbestos Expert was Paid by the Brazilian Asbestos Industry].

-Canadian embassies and civil servants are heavily implicated in efforts by the asbestos lobby to promote the controlled use of asbestos in developing countries, despite the fact that Canada itself refuses to use the deadly fiber [Canada's Asbestos Shame, Asian Asbestos Conference 2006].
+Canadian embassies and civil servants were heavily implicated in efforts by the asbestos lobby to promote the controlled use of asbestos in developing countries, despite the fact that Canada itself refuses to use the deadly fiber [Canada's Asbestos Shame] [Asian Asbestos Conference 2006].
 With the holding of the conference: Canadian Asbestos: A Global Concern in Ottawa in 2003, ban asbestos campaigners brought new voices into the national asbestos dialogue [Canadian Asbestos: A Global Concern].
 Seven years later, the Asian Solidarity Mission to Quebec allowed representatives from India, Korea, Japan and Indonesia to inform Canadians of the deadly effects of Canadian asbestos exports to their countries.
 [Asian Solidarity Mission to Quebec, Canada].

 In many ways, the efforts of the asbestos industry to exploit the commercial potential of the magic mineral, has replicated that of another pariah business: big tobacco.
 For decades, asbestos companies Johns-Manville (U.S.), Turner & Newall Ltd. (UK) and Eternit (Switzerland, Belgium etc.) worked to control market fluctuations and develop strategies to challenge damaging discoveries [multiple references in: European Asbestos Conference: Policy, Health and Human Rights].

-Elsewhere in Europe and Australia, courts are upholding judgments for asbestos victims with varied types of exposure and issuing jail sentences for negligent asbestos company executives [Eternit Negligent for Toxic Waste, Jail Time for Eternit Executives, Secrecy and Subterfuge in Switzerland, Asbestos Pigeons Coming Home to Roost, Medical and Legal Developments in Australia] [Historic Victory for UK Asbestos Victims] [Toxic Talc and Mesothelioma].
+Elsewhere in Europe and Australia, courts are upholding judgments for asbestos victims with varied types of exposure and issuing jail sentences for negligent asbestos company executives [Eternit Negligent for Toxic Waste] [Jail Time for Eternit Executives] [Secrecy and Subterfuge in Switzerland] [Asbestos Pigeons Coming Home to Roost] [Medical and Legal Developments in Australia] [Historic Victory for UK Asbestos Victims] [Toxic Talc and Mesothelioma].

 Due to industry's influence, representatives of the Government of India blocked United Nations plans to regulate the global trade in asbestos-contaminated waste and the export of asbestos fiber [September: A Month of Mixed Fortunes].

-As industrialized nations seek to exert a modicum of damage limitation by banning or restricting the use of asbestos, consumption is increasing in the developing world [The Times They Are A-Changing, India's Asbestos Time Bomb, Asbestos Olympics?, Killing the Future Asbestos Use in Asia].
+As industrialized nations seek to exert a modicum of damage limitation by banning or restricting the use of asbestos, consumption is increasing in the developing world [The Times They Are A-Changing] [India's Asbestos Time Bomb] [Asbestos Olympics?]
+[Killing the Future Asbestos Use in Asia].
 However, closer international ties amongst asbestos victims and mobilization of grassroots campaigners are progressing efforts to expose the adverse effects of historic and current asbestos exposures [Press Release: India’s Asbestos Killing Fields] [The Legacy of the European Asbestos Industry Continues in India] [Media Release: Indian Ban Asbestos Network Established!]
 [Compensating Asbestosis Victims in Kolkata] [Occupational Disease Outreach Project in India].